SamPatt/close-encounters-of-the-cute-kind/planning.md

             assign CSS class for player
         if cell value is enemy:
             assign CSS class for enemy
-        if cell value is creature:
+        if cell value is unknown:
+            two creatures per maze, two obstacles
-            assign CSS class for creature
+                assign CSS class for creature or obstacle when revealed

 display maze using CSS grid/flexbox/HTML Table (TBD)